Neonatal fragment crystallizable receptor: Role in neonatal immunity across species

-FcRn-mediated recycling and transcytosis of IgG and serum albumin
+Recycling and transcytosis of IgG and serum albumin

 FcRn extends the half-life of IgG and serum albumin by reducing lysosomal degradation of these proteins in endothelial cells and bone-marrow derived cells.
 The clearance rate of IgG and albumin is abnormally short in mice that lack functional FcRn.
 IgG, serum albumin and other serum proteins are continuously internalized into cells through pinocytosis.
 Generally, internalized serum proteins are transported from early endosomes to lysosomes, where they are degraded.
 Following entry into cells, the two most abundant serum proteins, IgG and serum albumin, are bound by FcRn at the slightly acidic pH (<6.5) within early (sorting) endosomes, sorted and recycled to the cell surface where they are released at the neutral pH (>7.0) of the extracellular environment.
 In this way, IgG and serum albumin are salvaged to avoid lysosomal degradation.
 This cellular mechanism provides an explanation for the prolonged in vivo half-lives of IgG and serum albumin and transport of these ligands across cellular barriers.
 In addition, for cell types bathed in an acidic environment such as the slightly acidic intestinal lumen, cell surface FcRn can bind to IgG, transport bound ligand across intestinal epithelial cells followed by release at the near neutral pH at the basolateral surface.

-Diverse roles for FcRn in various organs
+Physiological roles in organs and tissues

 FcRn is expressed on antigen-presenting leukocytes such as dendritic cells and is also expressed in neutrophils to help clear opsonized bacteria.
 In the kidneys, FcRn is expressed on epithelial cells called podocytes to prevent IgG and albumin from clogging the glomerular filtration barrier.
 Current studies are investigating FcRn in the liver because there are relatively low concentrations of both IgG and albumin in liver bile despite high concentrations in the blood.
 Studies have also shown that FcRn-mediated transcytosis is involved with the trafficking of the HIV-1 virus across genital tract epithelium.

+Role in disease

+Autoimmune disease

+Multiple autoimmune disorders are caused by the binding of IgG to self antigens.
+Since FcRn extends IgG half-life in the circulation, it can also confer long half-lives on these pathogenic antibodies and promote autoimmune disease.